samof76/samof76.github.io/drafts/2025-02-16-kubelet-initialization.md

 **/DEEPER DIVE**

-36. The `runtime` is assigned to,
+- The `runtime` is assigned to:
   - `klet.containerRuntime` at `pkg/kubelet/kubelet.go: 751`, which is used to manage the container runtime.
   - `klet.streamingRuntime` at `pkg/kubelet/kubelet.go: 752`, which handles container streaming.
   - `klet.runner` at `pkg/kubelet/kubelet.go: 753`, which will be used to run commands inside of the container.
-37. Create an instance of `RuntimeCache` in `runtimeCache` at `pkg/kubelet/kubelet.go: 755`, runtimeCache caches a list of pods.
+- Create an instance of `RuntimeCache` in `runtimeCache` at `pkg/kubelet/kubelet.go: 755`, runtimeCache caches a list of pods.
 It records a timestamp (cacheTime) right before updating the pods, so the timestamp is at most as new as the pods (and can be slightly older).
 The timestamp always moves forward.
 Callers are expected not to modify the pods returned from GetPods.
 And then that is assigned to `klet.runtimeCache`.
-38. Create an instance of `HostStatsProvider` that defines an interface for providing host stats associated with pods that are managed by the kubelet, and assigns it `hostStatsProvider` at `pkg/kubelet/kubelet.go: 762`.
+- Create an instance of `HostStatsProvider` that defines an interface for providing host stats associated with pods that are managed by the kubelet, and assigns it `hostStatsProvider` at `pkg/kubelet/kubelet.go: 762`.
-39. The container runtime stats providers is initialized into `klet.StatsProvider`, creating an instance of `Provider`(`pkg/kubelet/stats/provider.go: 91`) which provides the stats of the node and the pod-managed containers, at `pkg/kubelet/kubelet.go: 766`.
+- The container runtime stats providers is initialized into `klet.StatsProvider`, creating an instance of `Provider`(`pkg/kubelet/stats/provider.go: 91`) which provides the stats of the node and the pod-managed containers, at `pkg/kubelet/kubelet.go: 766`.
-40. An `eventChannel` is created for `PodLifecycleEvent` at `pkg/kubelet/kubelet.go: 786`.
+- An `eventChannel` is created for `PodLifecycleEvent` at `pkg/kubelet/kubelet.go: 786`.
 And since the `EventedPLEG` feature flag is still in `Alpha` a generic pleg interface is created at `pkg/kubelet/kubelet.go: 812` with an instance of `PodLifecycleEventGenerator`(`pkg/kubelet/pleg/pleg.go`), which container functions for generating pod lifecycle events, and stored in `klet.gleg`.
-41. A `newRuntimeState` is assiged to `klet.runtimeState`, by calling the function with the same, passing the `maxWaitForContainerRuntime` which defines the maximum wait time for the runtime to be available.
+- A `newRuntimeState` is assiged to `klet.runtimeState`, by calling the function with the same, passing the `maxWaitForContainerRuntime` which defines the maximum wait time for the runtime to be available.
 Ref, `pkg/kubelet/kubelet.go: 815`
-42. A PLEG health check is added to `klet.runtimeState`, by calling the `addHealthCheck` at `pkg/kubelet/kubelet.go: 816`
+- A PLEG health check is added to `klet.runtimeState`, by calling the `addHealthCheck` at `pkg/kubelet/kubelet.go: 816`
-43. **IMPORTANT**: The `runtimeState.cidr` is update with CIDR obtained from `kudeCfg.PodCIDR`, by calling the `klet.updatePodCIDR` function at `pkg/kubelet/kubelet.go: 820`. `updatePodCIDR`(`pkg/kubelet/kubelet_network.go: 44`) updates the pod CIDR in the runtime state if it is different from the current CIDR.
+- **IMPORTANT**: The `runtimeState.cidr` is update with CIDR obtained from `kudeCfg.PodCIDR`, by calling the `klet.updatePodCIDR` function at `pkg/kubelet/kubelet.go: 820`. `updatePodCIDR`(`pkg/kubelet/kubelet_network.go: 44`) updates the pod CIDR in the runtime state if it is different from the current CIDR.
 Return true if pod CIDR is actually changed.
-44. An instance to `GC`(`pkg/kubelet/container/container_gc.go: 43`) interface, which manages garbage collection of dead containers, is created by calling `NewContainerGC` at `pkg/kubelet/kubelet.go: 825`.
+- An instance to `GC`(`pkg/kubelet/container/container_gc.go: 43`) interface, which manages garbage collection of dead containers, is created by calling `NewContainerGC` at `pkg/kubelet/kubelet.go: 825`.
 And upon error, this assigned to `klet.containerGC` at `pkg/kubelet/kubelet.go: 829`
-45. An instance of `podContainerDeletor` struct(`pkg/kubelet/pod_container_deletor.go: 36`), created into `klet.containerDeletor` by calling the `newPodContainerDeletor` at `pkg/kubelet/kubelet.go: 830`.
+- An instance of `podContainerDeletor` struct(`pkg/kubelet/pod_container_deletor.go: 36`), created into `klet.containerDeletor` by calling the `newPodContainerDeletor` at `pkg/kubelet/kubelet.go: 830`.
 A `podContainerDeletor`, is an asynchronous worker(a goroutine) that receives containers ids from a channel, and calls `runtime.DeleteContaier`(`pkg/kubelet/pod_container_deletor.go: 52`) which in turn calls `removeContainer`(`pkg/kubelet/kuberuntime/kuberuntime_container.go: 1314`), to remove container and container logs.
-46. An instance of `ImageGCManager` interface(`pkg/kubelet/images/image_gc_manager.go: 69`), which managed the lifecycle of all images, is create by calling `NewImageGCManager`(`pkg/kubelet/images/images_gc_manager.go: 184`) at `pkg/kubelet/kubelet.go: 833`.
+- An instance of `ImageGCManager` interface(`pkg/kubelet/images/image_gc_manager.go: 69`), which managed the lifecycle of all images, is create by calling `NewImageGCManager`(`pkg/kubelet/images/images_gc_manager.go: 184`) at `pkg/kubelet/kubelet.go: 833`.
 And upon no error that instance is assigned to `klet.imageManager`(yes, not `*GCManager`).
-47. Based on the `kubeDeps.TLSOptions`, the `klet.serverCertificateManager` is setup at `pkg/kubelet/kubelet.go: 839-851`.
+- Based on the `kubeDeps.TLSOptions`, the `klet.serverCertificateManager` is setup at `pkg/kubelet/kubelet.go: 839-851`.
-48. The `klet.probeManager`(`pkg/kubelet/kubelet.go: 867`) is initialized to an instance of prode manager interface, `Manager` defined at `pkg/kubelet/prober/prober_manager.go: 71` which creates a probe worker for every container that specifies a probe, and it also updates each of the pod container status.
+- The `klet.probeManager`(`pkg/kubelet/kubelet.go: 867`) is initialized to an instance of prode manager interface, `Manager` defined at `pkg/kubelet/prober/prober_manager.go: 71` which creates a probe worker for every container that specifies a probe, and it also updates each of the pod container status.
-49. A `tokenManager` is created using the `NewManager` function from the `token` package at `pkg/kubelet/kubelet.go: 876`, this must be used later one.
+- A `tokenManager` is created using the `NewManager` function from the `token` package at `pkg/kubelet/kubelet.go: 876`, this must be used later one.
 The `tokenManager` is responsible for managing the service account tokens.
-50. At `pkg/kubelet/kubelet.go: 878-891`,
+- At `pkg/kubelet/kubelet.go: 878-891`,
   - `clusterTrustBundleManger` is initialized to manager `ClusterTrustBundle`(`staging/src/k8s.io/api/certificate/v1alpha1/types.go: 44`)
 	- If `ClusterTrustBundleProjection` feature flag is enabled, an informer based manager is created.
 Otherwise, a no-op manager is used instead.
 	- TODO: Check the above in the existing clusters as default for `ClusterTrustBundleProjection` is `false`, and its still an alpha feature.
-51. At `pkg/kubelet/kubelet.go: 896`
+- At `pkg/kubelet/kubelet.go: 896`
   - The `klet.volumePluginMgr` is initialized using the `NewInitializedVolumePluginMgr` function.
 	- The `volumePluginMgr`, manages all volume plugins (e.g., CSI, FlexVolume, in-tree plugins) that the Kubelet uses to provision and manage storage for pods.
 	- if `err`, then this function returns
-52. At `pkg/kubelet/kubelet.go: 901`, create a `PluginManager` instance by calling `pluginmanager.NewPluginManager`, and assigns it to `klet.pluginManager`. `pluginManager`, manages the lifecycle of kubelet plugins.
+- At `pkg/kubelet/kubelet.go: 901`, create a `PluginManager` instance by calling `pluginmanager.NewPluginManager`, and assigns it to `klet.pluginManager`. `pluginManager`, manages the lifecycle of kubelet plugins.
-53. At `pkg/kubelet/kubelet.go: 908-912`, if `experimentalMounterPath` is set it configures DNS in the containerized mounter's environment.
+- At `pkg/kubelet/kubelet.go: 908-912`, if `experimentalMounterPath` is set it configures DNS in the containerized mounter's environment.
-54. At `pkg/kubelet/kubelet.go: 915-927`, creates a `VolumeManager` instance by calling `volumemanager.NewVolumeManager` and assigns it to `klet.volumeManager`. `volumeManager`, is responsible for managing the lifecycle of volumes (e.g., attaching, mounting, unmounting, detaching) for pods running on the node.
+- At `pkg/kubelet/kubelet.go: 915-927`, creates a `VolumeManager` instance by calling `volumemanager.NewVolumeManager` and assigns it to `klet.volumeManager`. `volumeManager`, is responsible for managing the lifecycle of volumes (e.g., attaching, mounting, unmounting, detaching) for pods running on the node.
-55. At `pkg/kubelet/kubelet.go: 929` variable `boMax` is initialized to `MaxContainerBackOff`(which is `300 * time.Second`).
+- At `pkg/kubelet/kubelet.go: 929` variable `boMax` is initialized to `MaxContainerBackOff`(which is `300 * time.Second`).
-56. At `pkg/kubelet/kubelet.go: 930` variable `base` is initialized to `containerBackOffPeriod`(which is `time.Second * 10`)
+- At `pkg/kubelet/kubelet.go: 930` variable `base` is initialized to `containerBackOffPeriod`(which is `time.Second * 10`)
-57. At `pkg/kubelet/kubelet.go: 931-936` if the `KubeletCrashLoopBackOffMax` feature gate(currently in `Alpha` and default `false`) is enabled, `boMax` is reset accordingly.
+- At `pkg/kubelet/kubelet.go: 931-936` if the `KubeletCrashLoopBackOffMax` feature gate(currently in `Alpha` and default `false`) is enabled, `boMax` is reset accordingly.
-58. At `pkg/kubelet/kubelet.go: 937` creates a `BackOff` instance by calling `flowcontrol.NewBackOff` and assigns it `klet.backOff`.
+- At `pkg/kubelet/kubelet.go: 937` creates a `BackOff` instance by calling `flowcontrol.NewBackOff` and assigns it `klet.backOff`.
 And at `pkg/kubelet/kubelet.go: 938`, assign an anonymous function to the `klet.backOff.HasExpiredFunc`, which returns a boolean on the expiry backOff which reset the backOff counter.
-59. At `pkg/kubelet/kubelet.go: 943` creates an `Manager` instance(`pkg/kubelet/eviction/types.go`) which is implemented by the `managerImpl`(`pkg/kubelet/eviction/eviction_manager.go: 66`) by calling the `eviction.NewManager`.
+- At `pkg/kubelet/kubelet.go: 943` creates an `Manager` instance(`pkg/kubelet/eviction/types.go`) which is implemented by the `managerImpl`(`pkg/kubelet/eviction/eviction_manager.go: 66`) by calling the `eviction.NewManager`.
 The instance of `Manager` is passed in both `evictionManager` and `evictionAdmitHandler`.
 And at `pkg/kubelet/kubelet.go: 946-947`, these are assigned to `klet.evictionManager.evictionManager` and `klet.admitHandlers` respectively.
-60. At `pkg/kubelet/kubelet.go: 951` the slice `safeAndUnsafeSysctls` is assigned the slice containing both `sysctl.SafeSysctlAllowlist()`, and user provided(though configuration) `allowedUnsafeSysctls`.
+- At `pkg/kubelet/kubelet.go: 951` the slice `safeAndUnsafeSysctls` is assigned the slice containing both `sysctl.SafeSysctlAllowlist()`, and user provided(though configuration) `allowedUnsafeSysctls`.
 And at `pkg/kubelet/kubelet.go: 952`, the `safeAndUnsafeSysctls` is verified by passing to `NewAllowList`(`pkg/kubelet/sysctl/allowlist.go: 44`), and the returns `patternAllowlist`(`pkg/kubelet/sysctl/allowlist.go: 36`) in to `sysctlsAllowList`.
 On `err` in this case this function returns with an `error`.
-61. At `pkg/kubelet/kubelet.go: 956` the `sysctlsAllowlist` is add to `klet.admitHandlers`.
+- At `pkg/kubelet/kubelet.go: 956` the `sysctlsAllowlist` is add to `klet.admitHandlers`.
-62. At `pkg/kubelet/kubelet.go: 959` an instance of `activeDeadlineHandler`(`pkg/kubelet/active_deadline.go: 36`) is created by calling `newActiveDeadlineHandler`(`pkg/kubelet/active_deadline.go: 46`), and assigned to `activeDeadlineHandler`.
+- At `pkg/kubelet/kubelet.go: 959` an instance of `activeDeadlineHandler`(`pkg/kubelet/active_deadline.go: 36`) is created by calling `newActiveDeadlineHandler`(`pkg/kubelet/active_deadline.go: 46`), and assigned to `activeDeadlineHandler`.
 A deadline handler, manages the pod deadline.
 And this is added to `klet`'s  `PodSyncLoopHandler` and `PodSyncHandler` at `pkg/kubelet/kubelet.go: 963` and `pkg/kubelet/kubelet.go: 964` respectively.
 On `err` in this case this function returns with an `error`.
-63. At `pkg/kubelet/kubelet.go: 966`, an admit handler responsible for allocating resources to pod `GetAllocateResourcesPodAdmitHandler`(`pkg/kubelet/cm/container_manager.go: 136`), added to `klet.admitHandler`.
+- At `pkg/kubelet/kubelet.go: 966`, an admit handler responsible for allocating resources to pod `GetAllocateResourcesPodAdmitHandler`(`pkg/kubelet/cm/container_manager.go: 136`), added to `klet.admitHandler`.
-64. At `pkg/kubelet/kubelet.go: 968-969`, an instance of the `CriticalPodAdmissionHandler`(`pkg/kubelet/preemption/preemption.go: 45`) is created by calling the `NewCriticalPodAdmissionHandler`(`pkg/kubelet/preemption/preemption.go: 63`) and assigned to `criticalPodAdmissionHandler`, if not `error` and then it added to the `klet.admitHandlers` with predicates.
+- At `pkg/kubelet/kubelet.go: 968-969`, an instance of the `CriticalPodAdmissionHandler`(`pkg/kubelet/preemption/preemption.go: 45`) is created by calling the `NewCriticalPodAdmissionHandler`(`pkg/kubelet/preemption/preemption.go: 63`) and assigned to `criticalPodAdmissionHandler`, if not `error` and then it added to the `klet.admitHandlers` with predicates.
 Its critical to understand the `CriticalPodAdmissionHandler` is in fact an `AdmissionFailureHandler`(`pkg/kubelet/lifecycle/predicate.go: 87`)
-65. If `linux`, at `pkg/kubelet/kubelet.go: 977` an instance of `Validator`(`pkg/security/apparmor/validate.go: 34`) interface which validates that a pod with AppArmor profile can be run by that Node, and assigned to `klet.appArmorValidator`
+- If `linux`, at `pkg/kubelet/kubelet.go: 977` an instance of `Validator`(`pkg/security/apparmor/validate.go: 34`) interface which validates that a pod with AppArmor profile can be run by that Node, and assigned to `klet.appArmorValidator`
-65. If `linux`, at `pkg/kubelet/kubelet.go: 977` an instance of `Validator`(`pkg/security/apparmor/validate.go: 34`) interface which validates that a pod with AppArmor profile can be run by that Node, and assigned to `klet.appArmorValidator`, this is added to the `klet.adminHandlers` at `pkg/kubelet/kubelet.go: 978`.
+- If `linux`, at `pkg/kubelet/kubelet.go: 977` an instance of `Validator`(`pkg/security/apparmor/validate.go: 34`) interface which validates that a pod with AppArmor profile can be run by that Node, and assigned to `klet.appArmorValidator`, this is added to the `klet.adminHandlers` at `pkg/kubelet/kubelet.go: 978`.
-66. **IMPORTANT**: At `pkg/kubelet/kubelet.go: 981-992`, the `klet.nodeLeaseController` is initialized, this controller is responsible for renewing lease of the kubelet with the api-server.
+- **IMPORTANT**: At `pkg/kubelet/kubelet.go: 981-992`, the `klet.nodeLeaseController` is initialized, this controller is responsible for renewing lease of the kubelet with the api-server.
 A lease is the indicator the node's health.
 The `leaseDuration`(`pkg/kubelet/kubelet.go: 981`) default to `40s`, and `renewInterval`(`pkg/kubelet/kubelet.go: 982`) is one-fourth of the `leasDuration`.
-67. **IMPORTANT:** At `pkg/kubelet/kubelet.go: 995`, the node `shutdownManager` is assigned an instance of `Manager`(`pkg/kubelet/nodeshutdown/nodeshutdown_manager.go: 42`) interface, which will handle aspects of the node shutdown, including honoring the graceful shutdown periods, for critical pods or pods by priority.
+- **IMPORTANT:** At `pkg/kubelet/kubelet.go: 995`, the node `shutdownManager` is assigned an instance of `Manager`(`pkg/kubelet/nodeshutdown/nodeshutdown_manager.go: 42`) interface, which will handle aspects of the node shutdown, including honoring the graceful shutdown periods, for critical pods or pods by priority.
 The `shutdownManager`, is then assigned to the `klet.shutdownManager`(`pkg/kubelet/kubelet.go: 1009`)
-68. At `pkg/kubelet/kubelet.go: 1010` an instance of the `UsernsManager`(`pkg/kubelet/userns/userns_manager.go: 54`), is created which ensures avoiding the UID and GID with those of on the node, and effective manage User Namespaces, and assigned to `klet.usernsManager`.
+- At `pkg/kubelet/kubelet.go: 1010` an instance of the `UsernsManager`(`pkg/kubelet/userns/userns_manager.go: 54`), is created which ensures avoiding the UID and GID with those of on the node, and effective manage User Namespaces, and assigned to `klet.usernsManager`.
-69. At `pkg/kubelet/kubelet.go: 1014` the `shutdownManager`(from the `67.`) is added to the `klet.admitHandlers`
+- At `pkg/kubelet/kubelet.go: 1014` the `shutdownManager`(from above) is added to the `klet.admitHandlers`
-70. At `pkg/kubelet/kubelet.go: 1018` the latest `kubeCfg`, is assigned to the `klet.kubeletConfiguration`.
+- At `pkg/kubelet/kubelet.go: 1018` the latest `kubeCfg`, is assigned to the `klet.kubeletConfiguration`.
-71. At `pkg/kubelet/kubelet.go: 1022` the node status functions are generated and assinged to `klet.setNodeStatusFuncs` by calling the `defaultNodeStatusFuncs`(`pkg/kubelet/kubelet_node_status.go: 760`), which returns an array of callback functions.
+- At `pkg/kubelet/kubelet.go: 1022` the node status functions are generated and assinged to `klet.setNodeStatusFuncs` by calling the `defaultNodeStatusFuncs`(`pkg/kubelet/kubelet_node_status.go: 760`), which returns an array of callback functions.
-72. If the `SystemdWatchdog` feature flag is enabled, which in most mordern Kubernetes clusters(>= 1.32), this allows using systemd watchdog to monitor the health status of kubelet.
+- If the `SystemdWatchdog` feature flag is enabled, which in most mordern Kubernetes clusters(>= 1.32), this allows using systemd watchdog to monitor the health status of kubelet.
 At `pkg/kubelet/kubelet.go: 1028` the `klet.healthChecker` is updated with the new checkers.

 Then at `pkg/kubelet/kubelet.go: 1033` the function returns created `klet` instance.

 **/DEEPER DIVE**

-Once `k` is successfully initialized at, `pkg/kubelet/kubelet.go: 1310`, then by calling `k.BirthCry()`(`pkg/kubelet/kubelet.go: 1341`) kubelet sends an event that the kubelet has started up.
-And then starts the garbage collection threads by calling the `k.StartGarbageCollection()`(`pkg/kubelet/kubelet.go: 1343`).
+Upon successful initialization at `pkg/kubelet/kubelet.go: 1310`, the Kubelet performs two critical operations:
+1. Emits a startup event via `k.BirthCry()` (`pkg/kubelet/kubelet.go: 1341`)
+2. Initiates garbage collection routines through `k.StartGarbageCollection()` (`pkg/kubelet/kubelet.go: 1343`)

-At `pkg/kubelet/kubelet.go: 1345` the `createAndInitKubelet` function returns instance of newly initialized Kubelet instance `k`, to the `RunKubelet` function.
-The next major function call is the `startKubelet` function at `cmd/kubelet/app/server.go:1281`, before that `podCfg` is assigned `kubeDeps.PodConfig`, and linux rlimit for the maximum open files, is to `kubeServer.MaxOpenFiles` at `cmd/kubelet/app/server.go: 1277`, and this `MaxOpenFiles` is a Kubelet Configuration setting.
+The `createAndInitKubelet` function at `pkg/kubelet/kubelet.go: 1345` returns the initialized Kubelet instance `k` to the `RunKubelet` function.
+Before proceeding to the `startKubelet` function (`cmd/kubelet/app/server.go:1281`), two configuration parameters are set:
+- `podCfg` is initialized with `kubeDeps.PodConfig`
+- The Linux resource limit (rlimit) for maximum open files is configured via `kubeServer.MaxOpenFiles` (`cmd/kubelet/app/server.go: 1277`)

 Now back to the `startKubelet` function at `cmd/kubelet/app/server.go:1281`.
 Lets dive deeper into the `startKubelet` function.